A Fun Float

 - If you’re short on time or want a quick trip with young children

 By far the most popular tube trip option.
-Plan on a 2 ½ hour gentle float downstream to a beautiful Lake Michigan beach.
+Plan on a gentle float downstream to a beautiful Lake Michigan beach.
 It’s a super way to beat the summer heat!
 Tubers will be transported by shuttle to the Weir gate to start, followed by a short 5 to 10 minute walk on a gravel road to access the river.
-Expect approximately 2 ½ hours to float to the beach at Lake Michigan.
+Expect approximately 3 ½ to 4 hours to float to the beach at Lake Michigan.
 Float time can vary due to wind and current conditions.

-*For 2019: Because of high water on Lake Michigan float times are longer, ranging from 2 ½ to 3 ½ hours depending on wind conditions.
-Riverside can drop at an alternate site if you feel float time is too long.
+*Because of high water on Lake Michigan float times are running longer depending on wind conditions.

 Choose this trip: